HaomingChen1998/Portfolio-Project/Learning Note/Excel Help/README.md

 # xlookup (default is exact match)
 - lookup_value: what you looking for
-- lookup_array: where can you find the above value from (SQL: FROM TABLE)
+- lookup_array: where can you find the above value from (SQL: FROM TABLE) (Need to press F4)
 - return_array: what do you want to get back?
-(Select column you want to return) (SQL: SELECT Statement: Final output you want to return)
+(Select column you want to return) (SQL: SELECT Statement: Final output you want to return) (Need to press F4)

 # AutoFill (Double Click ⤷ doesn't work)
 1. Select the entire column